 Information on the effects of mold on wet materials

 The BRPL makes every attempt to ensure a mold free environment.
 Whether a book has been or is slightly damp or completely wet, the book cannot be retained in the collection.

 The most important factor in mold growth is the presence of moisture, most commonly in the air, but also in the object on which the mold is growing.
 If relative humidity is over 70%, mold growth is inevitable.
 In addition, many molds contain colored substances that can stain paper, cloth, or leather.

 Library collection materials are identified by the City of Boca Raton as a "supply."

 Once a supply is beyond its usefulness, it may be disposed of by the BRPL.
-When library collection materials (i.e. supplies) are no longer of a useful value as determined by the BRPL Collection Development Policy and/or the BRPL Weeding Policy, materials may be disposed of.
+When library collection materials (i.e. supplies) are no longer of a useful value as determined by the BRPL Collection Development Guidelines and/or the BRPL Weeding Policy, materials may be disposed of.
 BRPL may dispose of library materials in various ways including: (1) giving the materials to an organization (e.g. Friends of the Library, Boca Raton Historical Society, Wayne Barton Center), (2) recycling the materials, and/or (3) processing the materials as solid waste.

 The Boca Raton Public Library recognizes that full, confidential, and unrestricted access to information is essential for patrons to exercise their rights as citizens.
 The Library believes that reading, listening, and viewing are individual, private matters.
 While patrons are free to select or reject materials for themselves or their own minor children, the freedom of others to read or inquire cannot be restricted.
 The Library does not stand in loco parentis.
 Parents and guardians, not the Library, have the responsibility to guide and direct the reading, listening, and viewing choices of their own minor children.
 Selection of materials shall not be inhibited by the possibility that children may utilize the items.